-Richard recieved disquieting news from England, his younger brother John was plotting against him.
+Richard received disquieting news from England, his younger brother John was plotting against him.
 He made a further approach to Jerusalem but again realised he could not take the city and that he must now urgently return home.
 Heartened, Saladin then re-took Jaffa.
-Richard staged a daring counter attack and although heavily outnumbered, put the Moslems to flight.
-Having negotiated a three year truce, which retained his conquests and gave Christians access to Jerusalem, the King sailed for England.
+Richard staged a daring counter-attack and although heavily outnumbered, put the Moslems to flight.
+Having negotiated a three-year truce, which retained his conquests and gave Christians access to Jerusalem, the King sailed for England.

 Richard gained several victories over the French.
 At Freteval in 1194 and at the Battle of Gisors in 1198, when he adopted the motto "Dieu et mon Droit" "God and my Right" which is still used by British monarchs today.